 Brandom sees inferential semantics as tightly interwoven with normative pragmatics, and depending on it.
 Wittgenstein notwithstanding, pragmatics — concerned with linguistic usage — has historically often been neglected in favor of syntax and semantics, and most discussions of linguistic usage among analytic philosophers have focused on empirical usage rather than good usage (including good argument and good dialogue).
 Good usage for Brandom especially means good inferential usage, respecting material incompatibilities and material consequences.
-He holds that these have both an alethic modal role on the semantic side and a deontic normative role on the pragmatic side.
+He holds that these have both an alethic modal role (having to do with truth and counterfactual robustness) on the semantic side and a deontic normative role on the pragmatic side (having to do with “oughts”).
 There is a natural close tie between meanings and proprieties of use.
+(See also Normative “Force”.)

 Brandom’s interest in linguistic pragmatics also reflects his emphasis on practical doings and his broad identification with the American pragmatist tradition in philosophy.
 Saying something — even just meaning something — is unequivocally a kind of doing for Brandom.